 Team

-Design & User research: Hannah Limerick, David Jost, Oscar Fredriksson.
+Design & User research: David Jost, Hannah Limerick, Oscar Fredriksson.

 Product & Engineering: Morgan Da Costa, Vojta Burian, Alex Lorenzi, John Philip, Jackson Chen, Sydney Achinger, Bond Yan, Matthew Klubeck.